Support for Subject LeaderS

-The Statutory framework for the early years foundation stage (published in 2017) sets standards for the learning and development of children up to five years old.
+The Statutory framework for the early years foundation stage (published in 2021) sets standards for the learning and development of children up to five years old.
 All pre-schools and schools with reception classes (ages 4-5 years) must follow these standards.
-There are seven Areas of Learning.
+There are seven Areas of Learning and Development.
 Understanding the World is one of these and involves helping children to make sense of their physical world and their community through exploration and observation of people, places, technology and the environment.
+It is up to providers to decide how they will approach the curriculum.
 The following documents offer non-statutory guidance material to support practitioners implementing the EYFS framework in England:

-- Development Matters in the Early Years Foundation Stage (published 2012 by The British Association for Early Childhood Education) which gives age-related expectations referring to the current curriculum and examples of what children could do to achieve them.
+- Development Matters in the Early Years Foundation Stage (updated in July 2021 by Department for Education) gives age-related expectations referring to the current curriculum and examples of how to support this.